nf-core/funcscan/paper/paper.md

 If annotated sequence files as described above are provided in the samplesheet, this step is skipped.

 Various tools of nf-core/funcscan rely on databases and reference files to operate.
-The pipeline offers the functionality to download these databases automatically for the user, which can then be stored and reused in future pipeline runs to minimize pipeline runtime, network traffic, and possible download limits.
+The pipeline offers the functionality to download these databases automatically for the user, which can then be stored and reused in future pipeline runs to minimise pipeline runtime, network traffic, and possible download limits.
 The database download is applicable for MMSeqs2, Bakta, AMPcombi, AMRFinderPlus, DeepARG, RGI, antiSMASH, DeepBGC, and InterProScan.

 ## Gene prediction and taxonomic classification